neo-project/docs/en-us/node/cli/2.9.0/api/sendtoaddress.md

 The remaining asset IDs can be queried through the `list asset` command in [CLI Command](../../cli.md) or in the Block Chain Browser.

-Address: Payment address
+`Address`: Payment address

-Value: Amount transferred
+`Value`: Amount transferred

-Fee: Fee, default value is 0 (optional parameter)
+`Fee`: Optional parameter.
+Paying the handling fee helps elevate the priority of the network to process the transfer.
+It defaults to 0, and can be set to a minimum of 0.00000001.

 ## Example